SavingTool/hmrc-income-tax/CONTRIBUTING.md

 ## Getting Started

-Codehawk-cli is a pure Node.JS program.
+`@saving-tool/hmrc-income-tax` is a pure TypeScript library.
 All you need to develop the project is

 - Git (no specific version required but v2+ is recommended)
 - Node.js (v14+ or latest LTS is recommended)